-- Check the tourniquet every 10 minutes.
-If the bleeding slows enough to be sufficiently controllable with pressure, release the tourniquet and apply direct pressure instead.
+Check the tourniquet every 10 minutes.
+If the bleeding slows enough to be controlled with pressure, release the tourniquet and apply direct pressure instead.

-Typically, paramedics will attempt to control the bleeding before rushing you to hospital.
+Paramedics will attempt to control the bleeding before rushing you to the hospital.
 In some cases, care might be given at home or by using a stretcher.
 The treatment required will depend on the cause of the bleeding.

 In rare cases, surgery may be required to stop bleeding.

-If bleeding is caused by an injury or accident, it may be stopped with minor first aid.
-Typically, the wound will then heal naturally and no further care is needed.
+If an injury or accident causes bleeding, it may be stopped with first aid.
+The wound will then heal without further care.

-If bleeding is caused by a medical condition, and the condition is not identified or diagnosed, the bleeding is likely to reoccur.
+If a medical condition causes bleeding, and the condition is not identified or diagnosed, the bleeding is likely to recur.

-Any bleeding that is allowed to continue without medical treatment could potentially cause bleeding to death.
-Typically, people need to lose between one-third and one-half of their total blood before they bleed to death.
-Bleeding to death is a very uncommon way for humans to die.
+Any bleeding that continues without medical treatment could be fatal.
+If someone loses between one-third and one-half of their total blood they could bleed to death.
+But bleeding to death is uncommon.

-Exsanguination (bleeding to death) can occur without any external bleeding.
+Exsanguination, or bleeding to death, can occur without any external bleeding.
 Catastrophic internal hemorrhages can cause a great deal of blood loss, as can aneurysms.